Skip to product information

 size

-Key monuments depicted include:
+Key sacred and political centers depicted include:

 Swayambhunath Stupa (Kathmandu)

-Perhaps the single most important Newar Buddhist site, associated with the origin myth of the valley as a primordial lake from which the self-arisen (svayambhū) stupa emerged.
+The most important Newar Buddhist site, associated with the origin myth of the valley as a primordial lake from which the self-arisen (svayambhū) stupa emerged.
 A shared sacred site for both Newar Buddhists and Hindus.

 Pashupatinath Temple (Kathmandu)